 Andrew began his connection to MALT in 2014 when he volunteered and served as Tour de MALT marshal, which he continued for several years.
 Andrew believes in order to lead, one must first learn to serve.
 Andrew currently holds a senior leadership position at ZoomInfo.
 Andrew is an avid trail runner and lives in Larkspur with his wife, Lily, and their two children.

-IRIS SHIM
+IRIS KIM

 PRODUCT LEADER, MILL VALLEY